 Once quotes have been generated and negotiated, there are typically a number of approvals that are required.
 CPQ systems do a great job of automating pricing and other approvals associated with building a quote, but CLM supports full document approvals and workflows.

 Once agreed upon and approved, quickly obtaining a signature on a quote is needed to close the deal.
-Electronic signature is natively part of CLM, but can also be integrated standalone into a CPQ system.
+An electronic signature is natively part of CLM, but can also be integrated standalone into a CPQ system like using Salesforce CPQ or configuring an integration to use Oracle cpq.
 Using eSignature provides the seller with a way to obtain fast, easy, reliable signatures.

 Documents are challenging to manage because they are unstructured data, which is not what systems like CRM and CPQ are built for.
-Without a central location for documents, many basic steps become difficult: search, access, analysis and even simply finding a document.
+Many basic steps become difficult without a central location for documents: search, access, analysis, and even simply finding a document.
 A contract lifecycle management solution provides a central repository for document storage and automatically saves contracts of all types there as well as any other locations a copy should be.
-This allows companies to easily find, analyse and share out documents whenever the need arises, leading to a much more fluid experience.
+This allows companies to easily find, analyse and share documents whenever the need arises, leading to a much more fluid experience.

 Billing and invoicing

-Completing the full quote to cash process includes how your customers are actually billed.
-Generating high volumes of invoices can be tedious, error-prone and time consuming when done manually.
+Completing the entire quote to cash process includes how your customers are actually billed.
+Generating high volumes of invoices can be tedious, error-prone and time-consuming when performed manually.
 In addition, even though an invoice can be seen as very transactional, it is still a reflection of your company.
 Batch invoice generation can be accomplished using a CLM solution or billing add-on to CPQ.
-Automating the generation and sending of invoices allows businesses to distribute invoices in a timely manner, resulting in faster payments and a more seamless process.
-All the while, you’re ensuring that the invoices that you are sending out are still on brand, and a professional representation of your company.
+Automating the generation and sending of invoices allows businesses to distribute invoices promptly, resulting in faster payments and a more seamless process.
+All the while, you’re ensuring that the invoices you send out are still on brand and a professional representation of your company.

 Closing the contract gap with CLM

-In order to close the sell-side contract gap and amplify the benefits of CPQ software integrated with a CRM solution, it’s critical to leverage modern systems of agreement using contract lifecycle management (CLM) software.
-In the diagram below, you can see how CPQ and CLM complement each other through the quote-to-cash process.
+To close the sell-side contract gap and amplify the benefits of CPQ software integrated with a CRM solution, it’s critical to leverage modern systems of agreement using contract lifecycle management (CLM) software.
+The diagram below shows how CPQ and CLM complement each other through the quote-to-cash process.

 Better together: DocuSign CLM with Salesforce CPQ automates the most complex quote-to-cash processes

-DocuSign’s Agreement Cloud is the leading contracting platform that closes the quote-to-cash contract gap, automating manual tasks like complex document generation, digitizing negotiation, orchestrating business workflows and minimizing unnecessary risk.
-The Agreement Cloud integrates into CRM and CPQ systems and is made up of several core capabilities, including electronic signature, contract lifecycle management and contract analytics.
+DocuSign’s Agreement Cloud is the leading contracting platform that closes the quote-to-cash contract gap, automating manual tasks like complex document generation, digitising negotiation, orchestrating business workflows and minimising unnecessary risk.
+The Agreement Cloud integrates into CRM and CPQ systems and comprises several core capabilities, including electronic signature, contract lifecycle management and contract analytics.